Ways You Can Serve

 FEBRUARY- COVID has hit our hospitals, clinics, and skilled nursing facilities very hard.
 We are grateful for all the people on the front lines, especially the doctors, nurses, and staff from our church.
 We sent trays of homemade cookies with our medial professional members to their places of work.

 JANUARY– Our church’s mission for this month is to help stock the freezer for Night Shelter, offering temporary housing for our houseless population.
-Please bring frozen meals (store bought or homemade) to the church throughout the month.
-Meals can be for one person or for a family, anything is appreciated!
+Members donated frozen meals (store bought or homemade) through our church.

 NOVEMBER– Thanksgiving Bags– Throughout the month of November, we collected grocery bags for Skyline Urban Ministries.
 We donated 70 bags to Skyline and kept 30 for our church pantry.